eTilbudsavis/native-android-sdk/README.md

 ## Shoppinglist Manager
 Though some functionality is developed, and integrated allready, the `ShoppinglistManager` isn't fully implemented yet.
 And you can experience some odd behavior at times.

+## Caching
+We have strived to make the API as well as the SDK as fast as possible, therefore we have implemented caching of all objects, that is by nature cachable.
+This includes all objects which is identified by an "ern" (unique identifier).
+But never any list calls, as these are subject to change far more than identifiable objects.

+This is on by default, and you don't have to do anything to harvest the benefits of this.

+Cached callbacks can be identified, by the argument `isCache` present in the callback interface for the `Api` requests.
+The callback interface will actually give you both the cached result as well as the API data, unless you set a flag on the `Api` object, stating otherwise (`ONLY_RETURN_CACHE`).

 ## Eta Objects
 The SDK comes with a full set of Java Objects, to match responses from the API.
 Where the base Class is `EtaObject`, all other classes inherits from this class.